 Step 2: Present your demands to the city council

-Your demands (for your municipality to advocate on multiple levels for the better living conditions of refugees or to actively declare itself a city of solidarity) must make it onto the agenda of your city/municipal council so that it can be voted on.
+Your demands (of your municipality to advocate on multiple levels for better living conditions for refugees or to actively declare itself a city of solidarity) must make it onto the agenda of your city/local council so that it can be voted on.
 Bring a motion to the city council with your demands!

 Step 3: Ensure the necessary majority!

 Only motions or draft resolutions that receive a simple majority of votes in a council vote after deliberation will be adopted and considered legally binding.
 For this to happen, you must exert political pressure on council members to vote in favour of the motion.
 There are no limits to your creativity.
 The important thing is to create as much publicity and attention as possible!

 For example, you could:

 Collect signatures from citizens in your community to show councillors that their constituents support the motion and expect them to vote accordingly.